• Welcome to The SAHM Survival Guide!

 When I started this blog, I assumed others were like me.
 I assumed others would understand that my perspective as a stay-at-home mom had been shaped by my experiences, and that sharing them was to help and not hurt; to engage in discussion about the state of parenting, motherhood and the family unit.

 What shocked me about blogging was how often people will actually attack.
-I have received messages saying, “You should not have posted that statement,” “You are being judgemental,” or “You are wrong for choosing to parent that way!”
+I have received messages saying, “You should not have posted that statement,” “You are being judgmental,” or “You are wrong for choosing to parent that way!”

 Amazing stuff, right?
 I hope some personal friends and family of mine are reading this, because they might be amazed by these things.
 They know me, how I parent, and how my children behave.
 We are not THAT crazy. 🙂